Skip to main content

 This collection of four lesson plans walks students through how scientists work with donated brain tissue to study how the healthy human brain differs from a brain with Alzheimer’s neuropathology.
 Throughout these lessons, students are asked to consider both the social and biological contexts of Alzheimer’s disease while looking at data from single brain cells about which genes they are or are not expressing relative to their cellular neighbors in the brain.
 Students are also guided through an interactive image dataset of immunolabeled brain tissue, allowing students to compare the presence and/or absence of biological hallmarks thought to be associated with Alzheimer’s disease pathology.

-This curriculum includes 4 distinct lesson plans.
-For each lesson plan there is an instructor guide and a student worksheet.
+Note: Each lesson features an instructor guide and a student worksheet.

 Lesson 1: Brain Donation and Bioethics